yiisoft/view/docs/basic-functionality.md

 $view->setLocale('fr');
 ```

-In order to use multiple locales it is necessary to create subdirectories at directory level matching template files
+To use multiple locales, it's necessary to create subdirectories at directory level matching template files
 of the view.
 For example, if there is a view `/path/to/views/blog/posts.php` and we translate it into Russian, create
 a subdirectory `ru-RU` or `ru`.
 In this subdirectory, create a file for the Russian locale:
 `/path/to/views/blog/ru/posts.php`.